Skip to content

 max_bound=1.0,

-initial_guess=0.3 # Optional starting point
+initial_guess=0.3 # Starting point for optimization

 ),